kdl-org/kdl/README.md

-# kdl - Kat's Document Language
+# KDL - The KDL Document Language

 kdl is a document language with xml-like semantics that looks like you're invoking a bunch of CLI commands!